erikdubbelboer/nodeFacebookExample/README.markdown

 Don't forget to replace the following strings:

-* YOUR APP SECTRET HERE
+* YOUR APP SECRET HERE
 * YOUR APPLICATION ID HERE
 * SOME RANDOM KEY HERE